Access and inclusion

 Lords is one of the leading recreation centres in Perth, combining indoor community sport, health and fitness facilities and fantastic classes, all in a relaxed and friendly environment.
 Whether you like to work out in the gym, participate in group fitness, play team sport or swim laps, Lords offers something for everyone.

-The Mayor and twelve councillors are elected to the City of Subiaco council.Media releases
+The Mayor and councillors of the City of Subiaco Council.Men's Shed

 Visitors to Subiaco Museum will enjoy the permanent and changing exhibitions mounted in the museum's five display rooms, as well as spaces in the city's Administration Centre and Subiaco Library.